johannesrosenberger/IST/README.md

   * The 3rd and 5th column (*ext_ist*  and *ext_soll*) are the actual and the target value of the extension.
   * The 4th column *mweg* corresponds to the machine displacement.
   * The 6th column *zyklen* tells the IST block.
+* IST_solver.py outputs a visual analysis of the evaluation for the first block and your defined *eval_block*, as well as a csv-file where the Ramberg-Osgood parameters are stored.

+![Evaluation_AOX-LCF-A9-4_block-18](https://github.com/user-attachments/assets/f0c825f2-ba3c-401d-acc1-339c42147762)

+### *Run a test*
-* To start the script, simpy enter the following command into your console: \
+* After cloning the repo, simply run the script by entering the following command into your console: \
   *python .\IST_solver.py --config_path .\IST_config.json*
 * IST_solver.py and IST_config.json must be in the same folder in order for the command to work like proposed.
-Of course you can also store the config file somewhere else.
-* IST_solver.py outputs a visual analysis of the evaluation for the first block and your defined *eval_block*, as well as a csv-file where the Ramberg-Osgood parameters are stored.

-![Evaluation_AOX-LCF-A9-4_block-18](https://github.com/user-attachments/assets/f0c825f2-ba3c-401d-acc1-339c42147762)
+* The *txt_path* variable in IST_config will automatically link to the test data in the test folder.